blauerberg/dropfabrik/README.md

 Please see also "Environment Variables" section in https://hub.docker.com/_/mariadb/

-In this container set, nginx, mariadb and php-fpm run on the separate containers.
+In Dropfabrik, nginx, mariadb and php-fpm run on the separate containers.
 Therefore, please note that hostname of database server when installing Drupal is `db`, not `localhost`.

 Instead of the installation wizard, you can install Drupal using Drush as follows: